 Nightclub patrons who get beaten up or assaulted by bouncers in Las Vegas can bring a personal injury suit for negligence, battery, and possibly other claims.
 Depending on the extent of the injuries, Nevada law allows for punitive damages in addition to compensatory damages for:

 Many nightclub altercations begin with an intoxicated patron yelling at the bouncer for not letting him/her in.
 But as long as the customer is less than 51% at fault for the ensuing violence, Nevada's comparative negligence laws would allow the customer to still recover damages.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about suing for being beaten up by a bouncer in Nevada, including common claims, the statute of limitations, and money damages.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about suing for being beaten up by a bouncer in Nevada, including common claims, the statute of limitations, and money damages.

 - 1. What can I do if a bouncer beat me up in Nevada?